-Side Effects of Bulimia Nervosa - The Digestive System
+Effects of Bulimia Nervosa on the Digestive System

 After reading this, you may think that I am exaggerating about what can happen.
 I’ve seen the results in my own body and have read many devastating stories of how this disorder affected other women.
 Fortunately, the death rate among bulimics is low, but the damage the disease can do to the body is widespread.